 - Logging of inbound / outbound phone calls and inbound letters, plus any associated cases in a consistent manner but also with a minimal number of clicks.

 - A 360 view of all customers interactions, product holdings and any open or recently resolved service requests.

 - Phone call scripting included automation required to support various business processes, such as customer verification at the start of telephone conversations.

 - Integration with multiple legacy line of business systems.
 Achieved from a single interface removing the need for the operators to manually jump from system to system whilst the customer is on the phone.

 - Outbound campaign calling and inbound customer servicing all completed from a common interface.

 It is true that much of the above can be achieved with CRM alone but USD really does enhance the user experience.
+(The users love it!)
 Plus our solution is still growing more capabilities will be added over time.

 The beauty is a USD application can be quickly created with configuration alone.
 Meaning it should be relatively fast to implement.